css-modules/css-modules/README.md

 For local class names camelCase naming is recommended, but not enforced.

+> This is recommended because the common alternative, kebab-casing may cause unexpected behavior when trying to access style.class-name as a dot notation.
+You may encounter errors then resolve to using a bracket notation (style['class-name']) but a camelCase prevents this from occuring.

 ## Exceptions

 `:global` switches to global scope for the current selector resp. identifier. `:global(.xxx)` resp. `@keyframes :global(xxx)` declares the stuff in parenthesis in the global scope.